webtoolsnz/docker-xtrabackup/README.md

 ## Use with docker-compose

 The example can be found in `example` directory.
 Make sure you always mount the image's `/var/lib/mysql` to the mysql service's `/var/lib/mysql` directory.
+Also you need to mount the backup directory to `/backups`.

 Example `docker-compose.yml`: